uviclibraries/lasercut-maps/raster-data.md

 ## Raster Data Editing
 Open QGIS 3.32 Desktop.
 From the ‘Project’ menu, select ‘Save As’.
 Navigate your file folder and save the QGIS project in the same folder as the rest of your data.
 Name it 'yourname map'.<br>
 <img src="images/q_save.png" style="width:250px;" alt="QGIS file save">
-Now that the project is saved, you can add the files you downloaded earlier.
+<br>Now that the project is saved, you can add the files you downloaded earlier.
 To add data, click the icon of three coloured squares.
 From the popup, select ‘Raster’ from the left-hand menu.
 Click the three dots on the far right to navigate to the elevation data in your folder. <br>
 <img src="images/raster_add.png" style="width:250px;" alt="QGIS add raster">
-In the file explorer, select only the .TIF file, then click ‘Open’. <br>
+<br>In the file explorer, select only the .TIF file, then click ‘Open’. <br>
 <img src="images/add_cdem.png" style="width:250px;" alt="elevaton file">
-From the QGIS data manager, click ‘Add’.
+<br>From the QGIS data manager, click ‘Add’.
 The data will appear in the main window as a continuous black-and-white image.
 The legend to the left side shows that areas of higher elevation show as being lighter.
 The sample imagery has a maximum value of 1,478 metres and a minimum of 0 metres (sea level).
 Right-click the layer in the menu to rename it to ‘elevation’. <br>
 <img src="images/raster_rename.png" style="width:250px;" alt="QGIS file rename">
-Repeat the New Data  steps to add your bathymetry dataset (only add the .TIFF file) to the project.
+<br>Repeat the New Data  steps to add your bathymetry dataset (only add the .TIFF file) to the project.
 Be sure you rename it to ‘bathymetry’.
 If you get a popup asking about coordinate transformations, click ‘OK’.
 This is a good time to save your project to avoid losing progress. <br>
 <img src="images/transform_ok.png" style="width:300px;" alt="QGIS coordinate system">
-The bathymetry dataset covers a much smaller area compared to the elevation dataset.
+<br>The bathymetry dataset covers a much smaller area compared to the elevation dataset.
 To set them equal, navigate to the ‘Raster’ tab at the very top of the screen.
 Select ‘Extraction’, then ‘Clip Raster by Extent’.<br>
 <img src="images/clip.png" style="width:250px;" alt="QGIS clip raster">
 Select the elevation data as the input layer.
 For the clipping extent, select ‘Calculate by Layer’, then choose the bathymetry data.<br>
 <img src="images/clip2.png" style="width:250px;" alt="QGIS clip raster">